RSid/shadowrun4e/README.md

 Club Penumbra Read Me
 =====================

-Built by Alla Hoffman while at Launch Academy
+Built by Alla Hoffman while at Launch Academy.

 Club Penumbra is a character-keeper app for the table-top rpg Shadowrun 4th Edition.
 You can look at an example character without signing up here: http://clubpenumbra.herokuapp.com/characters/1.

 It allows users to keep track of their characters with an intuitive interface, while still accurately modeling the characters' skills, qualities, connections, and all their different kinds of gear.
 It calculates derived stats for the user and has an in-app dice roller that counts successes and notes glitches for you.